 Final course grades at the end of the semester are posted only LOCUS.
 Grades are never sent via email.
-MasteringChemistry Grades will always be available on their website.
 Each student will see an estimated midterm grade in LOCUS before the withdraw deadline.

-All of the following are required components of your course grade, no additions, no substitutions:
+All the following are required components of your course grade, no additions, no substitutions: